Install with Package Manager¶

 $ sudo SUSEConnect --product PackageHub/$(. /etc/os-release; echo $VERSION_ID)/$(uname -i)

 Elasticsearch is not a hard dependency of Zammad, but strongly recommended!
 It needs to be installed before Zammad.
-Please take a look at the instructions first.
+Read on in the Elasticsearch section first and continue with the next step after you finished the installation of it.

 3. Ensure Correct Locale¶